openstack/tacker/doc/source/user/db_sync_error_handling.rst

 * The maximum or minimum number of pods is out of range
 * Error compute scale_level
+* LCM operation
     * Conflict with LCM operation
+    * Abnormal LCM operation status

 The maximum or minimum number of pods is out of range
 -----------------------------------------------------